Carlo Mierendorff: End of the republic

 The Prussian coup and the Nazis' success greatly disheartened Mierendorff, however.
 Afterwards, he wrote: "The Weimar constitution essentially exists only on paper.
 In such an historical moment the party has one essential task: to recognize reality."
 Building on his previous criticisms, he stated that the SPD had failed by refusing to challenge nationalist foreign policy, push constitutional reform, or put forward an alternative economic vision.
 By tying themselves to the establishment, they became easy targets for the Nazis' propaganda.
-Though he welcomed to adoption of a program advocating "socialist restructuring of the economy" after the July election, he believed that the party's noncommital approach to extraparliamentary action or new forms of propaganda rendered it ineffective.
+Though he welcomed the adoption of a program advocating "socialist restructuring of the economy" after the July election, he believed that the party's noncommital approach to extraparliamentary action or new forms of propaganda rendered it ineffective.

 Mierendorff's faith in the SPD leadership deteriorated as they refused to consider extraparliamentary action in the midst of the deepening crisis: "There is no one interested in our agitation, and the work to reform the party from within — oh God, that, too, looks anything but encouraging."
 He helped organised mass protests in Frankfurt and Darmstadt in response to the appointment of Hitler as Chancellor in January 1933, but struggled to counter the pessimism which gripped the social democratic movement.
 He held out hope that the constitution would not be immediately dismantled, and that the Nazi government would fail to fulfill its economic promises, giving new strength to the forces who opposed them.
 However, in short order, the Reichstag Fire Decree brought the wrath of the state upon the SPD and destroyed their ability to fight.
 Mierendorff himself became a fugitive wanted for "corruption".
 Shortly after the March 1933 election, he escaped over the border to Zurich.